The World Ends With You

 Story

-Shiki's appearance in the Realground; her entry fee was her true appearance.
+Shiki in the Realground; her true appearance was her entry fee.

-Shiki's appearance in the Realground; her entry fee was her true appearance.
+Shiki in the Realground; her true appearance was her entry fee.

 The third week again begins the same way.
 For the third week, Neku awakes in the scramble crossing.
 He quickly realizes that he is the only Player this game, as the other Players are decided to be his entry fee.
 Beat becomes a Player again (his only motivation for becoming a Reaper was to try and bring back Rhyme).
 The Game Master for the final week is Mitsuki Konishi, who was previously Kitaniji's assistant.
 Somebody has also been creating Taboo Noise, and it is revealed to be a resurrected Sho Minamimoto.
 When Neku and Beat finally make it to the Composer's room (with Shiki in tow), Joshua runs in, revealing himself to be the Composer.
 He says that all Games are actually a test about whether or not humanity should be allowed to continue to exist.
 Joshua decides, however, to let Shibuya continue to exist.
 The game ends with a reunion of Neku, Shiki, Beat, and Rhyme in the Realground.